richelbilderbeek/lesson_mermaid/docs/sessions/mermaid_terminology.md

     - Learners understand what Mermaid is
     - Learners have practiced with the Mermaid editor

+???- info "For teachers"

+    Lesson plan:

+    - Prior knowledge:
+        - What is a markup language?
+        - Can you give examples of markup languages?
+        - Why use markup languages?
+        - What is a graph in this context?
+        - What are properties of a graph?
+        - What is a graph root?
+        - What is a graph concept?
+        - What is a graph node?
+        - What is a graph vertex?
+        - What is a graph relation?
+        - What is a graph edge?
+    - Present:
+        - What is a markup language?
+        - Why use a markup language?
+    - Challenge: exercise
+    - Feedback: ask 1 random learner to show mindmap

 Mermaid is a markup language to create graphs.

 A markup language is a language that describes the markup of something.
+Typically, this involves you writing down the structure of how things should look like, where software will take care of the details.
+A markup language allow you to store knowledge in plain text that is friendly to both humans and computers.

 In case of a mindmap, the Mermaid markup language uses indentation to indicate the structure of the mindmap.